bezzad/HybridRedisCache/src/HybridRedisCache.LoadTest/README.md

 ## How to install Grafana/K6 on windows
 > winget install k6

+or

+> choco install k6

 ## How to install Grafana/K6 on Docker
 > docker pull grafana/k6:latest

 Run K6:
-> docker run --rm -i grafana/k6 run - <appjs
+> docker run --rm -i grafana/k6 run - <app.js

 For more information about installing: https://k6.io/docs/get-started/installation/